atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Releases from artists I like**
 -
 Many of my favorite artists dropped projects I adored this year that, perhaps justifiably, did not make it on many year-end lists.
-Of course, actual quality-be-damned, the idiosyncratic nature of this list means I am here to recommend them to you anyway.
+Of course, actual quality or innovation-be-damned, the idiosyncratic nature of this list means I am here to recommend them to you anyway.

 **Ethel Cain's *Perverts*, "Dust Bowl", and "Waco, Texas"**: Ethel Cain's achieved several hallmarks of success this year: a rabid Twitter standom, a confusingly-motivated beef instigated by Lana Del Rey, and getting her mostly pop-oriented fanbase to rally behind *Perverts*, a haunting, alienating noise/drone/ambient EP that's her greatest project yet.
 And while I didn't love *Willoughby Tucker, I Will Always Love You*---the newest installment in Cain's ever-expanding Southern Gothic narrative---I am forever grateful that she released "Dust Bowl" and "Waco, Texas", so I no longer have to look for Soundcloud bootlegs of her best-written tracks.
 *Favorite track*: "Amber Waves"